Okpara Inland

-Okpara Inland is a community located in the Ethiope East local government area of Delta State Nigeria.
-This community is a progeny of the Agbon Kingdom.
+Okpara Inland is a community located in the Ethiope East Local Government Area of Delta State Nigeria.
+This community is a descendent of the Agbon Kingdom.
 Local history has it that it is the first son of Agbon whose traditional seat of leadership is Isiokolo.
 The previous king of the community, now deceased, HRM Chamberlain Oyibocha Orovwuje, Ogurimerime Okpara I, used this community as his centre of leadership bypassing the ancient satellite of Isiokolo.

 Origins/Background

 The traditions of the origins and migrations of Okpara as one of the Urhobo groups is still shrouded in obscurity and uncertainty.
 However, Okpara claim descent from one progenitor called Agbon who is said to have migrated from Benin at a point in time to settle in Agbon town.
 Predicated upon this belief of common descent from Agbon, is the worship of Isiokoru fetish by Agbon people, even till today.
 When Agbon people finally got to Isiokolo, they made contact with Benin to make an earth fetish for them.
 The Oba sent a messenger to Agbon town, which convened a meeting of all Agbon children.
 The messenger buried the head of an Orhokpor boy in a place.
 On that spot, he planted an Iroko and Oghriki tree.
 He then proclaimed that from then on Agbon would be subject to the Oba.
 He gave a horse tail symbolizing authority to the eldest man called Okarorho.
 Automatically all the children of Agbon regarded this fetish as their god of war.
 They worshipped it from time to time.
 Moreover, the common traditions of origins and migrations shared by Okpara people is fundamental in explaining their relations in the pre-colonial era.
 This, for instance, had served as a unifying factor among them.
 In any critical moment of decision between them, they often evoke the memory of their common origins by the saying -we are all one-.